top of page

 Background: Rapid Changes and Real-World Skills

-• Massive demographic wave: Over 60% of Africa’s population is under age 25.
-Graduates will drive—and be shaped by—a rapidly shifting job market.
+Africa's higher education landscape is undergoing a significant transformation.
+Over 60% of Africa’s population is under age 25.
+This demographic wave means that graduates will drive—and be shaped by—a rapidly shifting job market.

 Three people smiling and chatting in a library aisle, holding books.
 Shelves filled with colorful books and labeled sections in the background.